 • A statement on how candidate intends to use the SEG (300 words)

-• A statement that, if candidate do not use the SEG within 12 months after the official awarding date, she/he will be considered to have refused the SEG and no payment will be made
+• A statement that, if candidate does not use the SEG within 12 months after the official awarding date, she/he will be considered to have refused the SEG and no payment will be made

 And provide the following supporting documents: